MSP and VMS: Self-managed or expertly supported?

 • Coordinate and on or offboard new talent.

 Program governance is established during the initial development stage, with different business processes followed depending upon the specific non-traditional talent category in question.
-Examples include consultants, contractors, temps, gig workers and interns, as well as 1099 and SOW workers.
+Examples include consultants, contractors, gig workers and interns, as well as 1099 and SOW workers.
 The VMS provides a system of record to cleanly and clearly process this information and ultimately utilize quality metrics derived from it, which are otherwise absent in manually run scenarios.

 In a self-managed program, a variety of departments play roles in sourcing full-time talent and contingent labor, including: